 Aptos was founded by Mo Shaikh (CEO) and Avery Ching (CTO).
 The two first worked together at Meta (formerly Facebook), specifically on the Diem blockchain and Novi wallet projects.
 Shaikh led Strategic Partnerships at Novi, while Ching was a Principal Software Engineer on the crypto platform team at Novi.

-Aptos raised a staggering $200 million from the biggest players in crypto and Silicon Valley, including a16z crypto, Multicoin Capital, ParaFi, Haun Ventures, PayPal Ventures, FTX Ventures, Coinbase Ventures, and more.
+Aptos raised a staggering $450 million from the biggest players in crypto and Silicon Valley, including a16z Crypto, Multicoin Capital, ParaFi, Haun Ventures, PayPal Ventures, Coinbase Ventures, and more.
 This amount puts their valuation in “unicorn” territory - that is, above $1 billion.

 The key to understanding Move’s advantages is its use of resources.
 Simply put, resources are a highly protected method of storing key information in a system.
 Resources have high status in the code architecture, ensuring they can not be copied or unintentionally deleted.

 Aptos’s BFT protocol keeps the network running smoothly, regardless of the actions of one validator, while also maintaining world-class speeds.
 Aptos uses a reputation system to update validator rotations and synchronizes voting using “pacemaker.”
-This system fully validates transactions in less than a second (a measurement typically called ‘time to finality’), which makes it one of the fastest blockchains in production.
+This system fully validates transactions in less than a second,a measurement typically called ‘time to finality.
+This is what makes it one of the fastest blockchains in production.